snoyberg/posa-chapter/warp.md

 ### Event driven

-Recently, it is said that event-driven programming is required to implement high performance servers.
+Recently, it is said that event-driven programming is required to implement high-performance servers.
 In this architecture multiple connections are handled by a single process (Fix XXX).
 Lighttpd is an example of web server using this architecture.